cybertraining-dsc/reu2022/project/graphs/graphs-graphviz/graphviz.md

 ![Subgraph example](images/subgraph-graphviz-ex.png)

 ## Data Structures

-Square data structures can be created in `graphviz` when the shape of the nodes is set to `'record'`.
+Rectangular data structures can be created in `graphviz` when the shape of the nodes is set to `'record'`.
 This specific type of data structure allows for nodes to be clustered together in the same rectangle.
 The following code shows a diagram of different files and directories.

 ```python